groceryshoppingisfun/weeklyfoodjournal/_posts/2025-06-16-Thai-Inspired-Cooking-Week.md

 ### Noon:
 Met up with a girl friend for lunch and had fun catching up with her.
 I really love the carribean vibe and open air seating with all the lush greenery and shaded areas at the restaurant, I felt like I was on vacation somewhere far away.
 I will come back here again for half off Taco Tuesdays for date night with my honey.
 Half off all margaritas and small bites every monday so I ordered a passionfruit mango margarita.
 Ordered 2 small bites with carne asada and grilled shrimp on the side (**$21.86**).

-*Day 1 Lunch: Lunch with girl friend at a carribean restaurant*
+*Monday Lunch: Lunch with girl friend at a carribean restaurant*
 ![thai grilled pork salad](assets/images/margarita-lunch.jpg)

 ### Afternoon:
 After lunch I watched a couple episodes of an anime series called "Spy x Family" and then worked on this website to host my weekly food journals.
 Got sleepy and took a nice 1 hour nap.

 ### Evening:
 I have been following this Thai lady on YouTube called "ThaiFood Chef".
 I've made several of her recipes and they are all simple and delicious.
-Today I made Thai Grilled Pork Salad which is spicy, sour, sweet, umami.
-It was just an explosion of flavor and fresh tasting from the herbs.
+Today I made Thai Grilled Pork Salad which is spicy, sour, sweet and umami.
+It was just an explosion of flavor and so fresh tasting from the herbs.
 I also added some cherry tomatoes from our garden and each of them is like a flavor bomb.
 It's going to be hard to go back to store bought tomatoes after this.
 For vegetables I made a simple dashi soup with tofu, carrots and chrysanthemum greens.
 For once we didn't play pickleball after dinner so I decided to hand wash my car.
 I don't do it very often but I must say it's very satisfying to see my car so clean and knowing that I did it.

-*Day 1 Dinner: Thai Grilled Pork Salad, Homegrown cherry tomatoes, Tofu with Chrysanthemum greens soup*
+*Monday Dinner: Thai Grilled Pork Salad, Homegrown cherry tomatoes, Tofu with Chrysanthemum greens soup*
 ![thai grilled pork salad](assets/images/thai-grilled-pork-salad.jpg)

 ## *Monday Total For Food: $35.63*